The liberal arts are the tools of learning.

-A morning prep sheet is an attitude focusing tool.
+A morning attitude alignment sheet is an attitude focusing tool.
 It’s simple and straightforward, and might even seem silly.
 But I promise it’s crazy effective.

-So, when do I use my prep sheet?
+So, when do I use my attitude alignment sheet?
 I’ve had several different scenarios that work.

 Sometimes I’ve read a page of my selected favorite quotes in my early morning reading before the kids are up.
 Sometimes I do it while everyone is gathering for Morning Time.
-Sometimes, instead, I read a prep sheet as the kids are dismissed from Morning Time and putting their things away, so that I can move into the next, more intense, part of our day with focus.
+Sometimes, instead, I read an attitude alignment sheet as the kids are dismissed from Morning Time and putting their things away, so that I can move into the next, more intense, part of our day with focus.
 Sometimes I catch or copy a snippet at lunch.

 When doesn’t matter as often as the repeated revisiting of the same great thoughts.
 It’s the returning again and again that builds up and makes a difference over time.
 Repetition is the key.